 Studying travel and tourism in Rome also affords myriad opportunities for unique fieldwork experiences.
 Every TTM major will participate in a number of field trips and field studies throughout his/her studies.

-Unique concentrations within the TTM Major: Food Tourism, Cultural & Heritage Tourism, Religious Tourism
+Unique concentrations within the TTM Major: Food Tourism, Cultural & Heritage Tourism

-TTM students can choose to specialize their studies in one of three areas of concentration: Food Tourism, Cultural & Heritage Tourism, or Religious Tourism.
+TTM students can choose to specialize their studies in one of three areas of concentration: Food Tourism or Cultural & Heritage Tourism.

 - Cultural and Heritage Tourism: